Ollefm/Klanger/README.md

 ## What the group still plans to do

 * Implement persistence
-* Profile view with information such as quiz score, liked songs
+* Further improve Quiz
+  - quizzes in different music genres
+  - score system
+  - leaderboard
+*Functional Profile view
+  - Personal quiz score, personal list with liked songs (Well separated persisted data, per authenticated user)
-* Recommended view that displays song recommendations
+* Functional Recommended view
-* Quiz leaderboard
+ - Personal song recommendations (create added value to users)
-* Function to “like” songs and save them in a list
+* Ability to “like” songs and save them in a list (create added value to users)
-* Quiz - score system
 * Good visibility of system status (suspense view)

 ## Your project file structure (short description/purpose of each file)